ethereum/py-evm/docs/guides/understanding_the_mining_process.rst

   Py-EVM currently doesn't offer a stable API for actual PoW mining.
 The following code is for demonstration purpose only.

-Mining on the main ethereum chain is a competition done simultanously by many miners, hence the *mining difficulty* is pretty high which means it will take a very long time to find the right ``nonce`` and ``mix_hash`` on commodity hardware.
+Mining on the main ethereum chain is a competition done simultaneously by many miners, hence the *mining difficulty* is pretty high which means it will take a very long time to find the right ``nonce`` and ``mix_hash`` on commodity hardware.
 In order for us to have something that we can tinker with on a regular laptop, we'll construct a test chain with the ``difficulty`` set to ``1``.